 Burn Permits; Residential Burning and Recreational Fires

 A Burn Permit is required for burning any yard debris.
-To obtain a permit, please call us at (253) 851-3111.
+To obtain a permit, you can fill out the form below, or call us at (253) 851-3111.
 Burn Permits are good for the calendar year, expiring on December 31 of each year.
-They are free of charge and you can pick it up at our Headquarters Station, or have it e-mailed to you.
+There is no cost.

 HAUL IT!
 Rake up your excess material and haul it to your nearest Recycling/Transfer station.
 Also, check with your local waste disposal company for curbside yard waste recycling availability.